shrey-gang/Jigsaw-online-Hack/README.md

 After loading you will be able to see the icon in chrome, click the icon and follow below steps:
   1. After clicking on the icon, a popup will appear with a text box and a button.
 Enter the city name whose weather you need to know, and press enter.
   2. After pressing enter you will see the current temprature, weather condition and max-min temprature throughout the day.

+The script responsible for fetching the data and placing it, is written in PHP so it needs to be placed on any sever in order to run it.
+For this very project i have placed it on my hosting temporarily which i will be removing after some time, so if any one clones this projecct and tries to run it make sure you place that script on server first.